MikeVillagomez/A03/README.md

 21. Your website is saved and ready to be seen

 **Part 2**
-- **Branch**: a parallel version of a repository.Allows you to work freely without disrupting the "live" version
+- **Branch**: a parallel version of a repository.
+Allows you to work freely without disrupting the "live" version
 - **Clone**: copy of a repository that lives on your computer instead of on a website's server somewhere
 - **Commit**: allows you to keep record of the specific changes committed along with who made them and when
 - **Fetch**: adding changes from the remote repository to your local working branch without committing them.